-The 3D model we present here is produced via a Bayesian Monte Carlo inversion so that a distribution of models is generated that fit the data acceptably.
+The 3-D model we present here is produced via a Bayesian Monte Carlo inversion so that a distribution of models is generated that fit the data acceptably.
 Within this framework, seismic models are conceived as random variables about which only probabilistic statements are made.
 As described in greater detail by Shen et al. (2013a,b), the inversion progresses in three steps that we briefly summarize here.
-(1) The starting point is the generation of the prior distribution of candidate models which at each point on a 0.5°x0.5° grid represents the range of models we wish to consider.
+(1) The starting point is the generation of the prior distribution of candidate models which at each point on a $0.5^{\circ}$ $\times$ 0.5° grid represents the range of models we wish to consider.
 The prior distribution is governed by constraints on the range of values that model variables can take and relations between the variables.
-In this paper we choose the allowed range of model variables to be quite broad so that the posterior distribution, notably model uncertainties, will represent the information found in the likelihood function, i.e, the data, much more strongly than prior constraints.
+In this paper we choose the allowed range of model variables to be quite broad so that the posterior distribution, notably model uncertainties, will represent the information found in the likelihood function, that is, the data, much more strongly than prior constraints.
 We believe that this is consistent with our intent to produce a reference model, which is designed for use by other researchers.
-(2) A chain of candidate models in the prior distribution is selected by a random walk in model space guided by the Metropolis algorithm (Mosegaard and Tarantola, 1995), which is the "Monte Carlo" aspect of this inversion.
-For each model selected, theoretical Rayleigh wave group and phase speed curves are computed using the forward modeling code of Herrmann (Herrmann, 2013) and the χ^2 misfit to the observed curves is determined.
+(2) A chain of candidate models in the prior distribution is selected by a random walk in model space guided by the Metropolis algorithm (Mosegaard & Tarantola 1995), which is the 'Monte Carlo' aspect of this inversion.
+For each model selected, theoretical Rayleigh wave group and phase speed curves are computed using the forward modelling code of Herrmann (Herrmann 2013) and the $\chi^2$ misfit to the observed curves is determined.
 An individual chain of models terminates when an equilibrium in model misfit is attained and we then tabulate the models near equilibrium.
 A new chain is then begun at a random model from the prior distribution and the process repeats.
 (3) The posterior distribution is determined by further considering the tabulated models compiled in Step 2.
-The best fitting model is identified at each grid node and models there are accepted if their misfit is less than 50% higher than that of the best fitting model.
-The posterior distribution is then summarized in terms of the mean and standard deviation of each model variable or combination of model variable (e.g., Vs at different depths, sedimentary thickness, crustal thickness, etc.).
+The best fitting model is identified at each grid node and models there are accepted if their misfit is less than 50 per cent higher than that of the best fitting model.
+The posterior distribution is then summarized in terms of the mean and standard deviation of each model variable or combination of model variables (e.g. Vs at different depths, sedimentary thickness, crustal thickness, etc.).
 In addition, correlations between model variables and their combinations can be computed.

-In this section we present examples of aspects of this process and show the mean and standard deviation of some of the principal model variables across the region of study.
+In this section, we present examples of aspects of this process and show the mean and standard deviation of some of the principal model variables across the region of study.

-4.1 Model parameterization
+4.1 Model parametrization

-The starting model around which we perturb is compiled from a combination of three earlier models of Tibet (Yang et al., 2012), South China (Zhou et al., 2012), and North/Northeast China extending to Japan (Zheng et al., 2011).
-The models in South and North/Northeast China are on the same 0.5°x0.5° grid we use, but we interpolate the model of Tibet from 1°x1° onto our grid.
+The starting model around which we perturb is compiled from a combination of three earlier models of Tibet (Yang et al. 2012), South China (Zhou et al. 2012) and North/Northeast China extending to Japan (Zheng et al. 2011).
+The models in South and North/Northeast China are on the same $0.5^{\circ} \times 0.5^{\circ}$ grid we use, but we interpolate the model of Tibet from $1^{\circ} \times 1^{\circ}$ onto our grid.